-It’s rare these days for most people to stay in touch with childhood friends outside of social media, but even more rare to still gather regularly to celebrate life’s special moments.
+It’s rare these days to stay in touch with childhood friends outside of social media, but even more rare to still gather regularly to celebrate life’s special moments.

-Last night we celebrated our 6th anniversary with some friends who were celebrating their 9th.
-While the actual dates of our anniversaries are almost two weeks apart, it’s close enough for us to periodically find a reason to celebrate together.
+Last night we celebrated our 6th anniversary with some friends who were celebrating their 9th, and while the actual dates of our anniversaries are almost two weeks apart, it’s close enough for us to periodically find a reason to celebrate the event together.

 With a 2007 and 2010 bottle of Jordan Cab in hand (our respective wedding year vintages), we settled in at Bottega for a meal that left us speechless more than once over the course of the evening.
 The plates just kept coming: garden fresh caprese salad, ricotta gnocchi, short rib meatballs, duck confit.
 I honestly don’t remember much after that.
 And as much as we may have hoped, there was absolutely no room whatsoever for dessert.

 It’s sad that these moments are few and far between for most of us.
-Our busy lives prevent us from celebrating and lingering with friends, and we don’t have the time (or don’t make the time) to celebrate life’s significant milestones.
+Our busy lives prevent us from celebrating and lingering with friends.
+We don’t have the time (or don’t make the time) to celebrate life’s significant milestones.

 This exquisite dinner with friends was my self-care celebration for the day.
 When we give ourselves permission to let go of our worries and to-do lists, we can enjoy the moment – even if it’s just for a moment.